A significant change triggers several required action for PCI DSS compliance.

 |12.2 perform a risk assessment||YES||YES|

-And if you reading this past January 2018, don’t forget:
+And if you are reading this past January 2018, don’t forget:

 Requirement 6.4.6 Upon completion of a significant change, all relevant PCI DSS requirements must be implemented on all new or changed systems and networks, and documentation updated as applicable.